 - We are currently planning to eliminate our federal student loans through public service loan forgiveness.

 This post is about the strategy we're using to keep our federal loan payments low while we focus all our extra dollars on eliminating other debt.

-Since I began writing this two-part series, the program that we have been relying on when making professional and financial decisions -- Public Service Loan Forgiveness -- has been proposed for elimination to make way for charter school funding and school vouchers in the budget proposed by the Trump Administration.
+Since I began writing this two-part series, the program that we have been relying on when making professional and financial decisions -- Public Service Loan Forgiveness -- has been proposed for elimination in the budget proposed by the Trump Administration.
 While Congress wields the "power of the purse" and will ultimately determine the future of this and other public education programs, anyone who is planning to utilize public service loan forgiveness should have a backup plan in their back pocket.

 A little background on our federal student loans...

 With a notable sum of loans between the two of us, Public Service Loan Forgiveness has been appealing to us since we graduated.
 Loan forgiveness allows full-time employees in certain non-profit or government positions to use a student loan payment plan based on their income for ten years.
 At the end of that ten years, any remaining federal student loan balances will be waived in return for public service (e.g., work in traditionally lesser paying government/non-profit jobs).
 Loan forgiveness requires full-time work and on-time payments.
 It isn't offered on private student loans.

 Last year, we did a massive amount of paperwork and applied for an income-based repayment plan based on these facts:

 - My husband and I are both somewhat recent graduates who deeply enjoy our qualified public service jobs.